moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 * (done)DM: : Moise will give an "effort" number for each item: 1-3, 3 being highest amount of time/work needed (is it "hard" or a "quickie")

 (done) DM: todoMM: sort these putting the ones you'll do first at the top.
 Sort by the impact/effort ratio.
 If impact is 3 and effort is 1, that goes first, then impact 3, effort 2, ...

-## User Profile page: display the users email (not editable, unless you have a feature to update the email on the account)
-Impact 3 - always provide user all the information. what if user forgets which email user used to create the account
-* DM changed to 3 because it is really important Effort 1 - for this, i would have to first access firebase data storage and retrieve data from.
-  *(in progress) DM: todoMM: but you already have code to get data from db.
-This is the most basic thing in a database-backed app, so you'll learn to do it quickly.
-Changed to 1 because it seems like a copy and paste to fetch from DB in a new location.
-  *(done) DM: todoMM: see the Zustand package on GitHub for storing global state that can easily be accessed by any component.
-Make a fake global state variable, such as key: testKey, value: testValue, then access it in any component!
-You'll see how easy it is to store all user values in one place and access it from anywhere in your component tree.

 MM: this could constitute a separate task as the "typing users" above is complete
 ## Also, the user who posted the most recently could be at the top of the connected users list.